Model capabilities and runtimes are evolving rapidly (sometimes daily), so this article will be updated as time goes on.

 docker model run <model-name-here>

-This sets you up to use GPU-acceleration with CUDA which is a whole topic in and of itself (more in the Docker documentation).
+This sets you up to use GPU-acceleration with CUDA which is a whole topic in and of itself (there's a bit more on this in the Docker documentation).
 If you're interested in learning more about these different process runners, jump to the Addendum section.

 This avenue is if you're a true masochist.
 Luckily, I already went down this path myself and can help you avoid the pitfalls I encountered.